8 Hockey Skating Drills for Speed & Agility

 Execution:

-• On your whistle, the first player in line will take their turn.
+• On your whistle, the first player in line will take their turn and begin skating around the circle in a standard technique and pace.

-• Each turn will last 1–2 minutes.
-However, at any time, you will call out a direction for them to follow.
+• However, at any time, you will call out a direction for them to follow.

 • Forward/backward crossovers